robfatland/pythonbytes/1dca/README5.md

     rule = [False, True, False, True, True, False, True, False]
 ````

+These have eight indices: 0, 1, 2, 3, 4, 5, 6 and 7.
+So `rule[7]` has value `True`.
-This means that if we say `print(rule[3]))` we should see **True**.
-So here is the key idea:
+If we say `print(rule[2]))` we should see **True**.
+So now here is the key idea:

 ***Each of the eight values of the `rule` list is a possible new value for a cell in `livingspace`.***

 Ok what does this mean?
 Why *eight* values and not nine?
+What does *possible* mean?

-Let's think about cell number 7 like we
+Let's work from an example.
+We will think about cell number 7 as we
 did before.
 Cell number 7 is going to have a new value at the next time tick: Based on what is found
-in cell 6, cell 7 and cell 8.
+in cell 6, in cell 7 and in cell 8.
 That is: In cell 7 and in its two neighbors.
 Let's describe every
 possibility for these cells.
 I will use `o` for a cell that is occupied and `-` for a cell that is
 empty.

 ```
 location  6   7   8
           -   -   -        all three cells are empty
-          o   -   -        cell 6 is occupied, 7 and 8 are empty
+          -   -   o        cell 8 is occupied, 6 and 7 are empty
           -   o   -        only cell 7 is occupied
-          o   o   -        ...and...
+          -   o   o        ...and...
-          -   -   o        ...so...
+          o   -   -        ...so...
           o   -   o        ...on...
-          -   o   o        ...until we reach... o   o   o        all three cells are occupied
+          o   o   -        ...until we reach...
+          o   o   o        all three cells are occupied
 ```